ibuddieat/zk_libcod/doc/setup.md

 - [Speex installation](install_speex.md)
 - [Audio file conversion](convert_audio_files.md)
 > [!IMPORTANT]
-> Note: This feature is enabled by default and increases RAM usage by about 500 MB.
+> Note: This feature is enabled by default and increases RAM usage by about 500 MB per server.
 See below for how to disable it (`nospeex`).

 ### Building the binary
 ```